DeNetPRO/Node/readme.md

 💽 **Datakeepers** offer their unused storage space to DeNet Storage users, creating a mutually beneficial conditions for all without any intermediaries. \
 By utilizing the DeNet Storage Protocol, users pay for the storage they need, while Datakeepers are rewarded for the storage they provide.

-# Becoming Datakeeper: node set up instruction
+# Becoming Datakeeper: Node Set Up Instructions

 This guide walks you through setting up and running a DeNet Node, enabling your device to join the DeNet decentralized storage network